-- Students must report known exposure to contagious diseases within the 6 months prior to and during their assigned clinical rotations, both to their immediate clinical preceptor(s) and to the Audiology Clinical Coordinator. - All immunizations required by Ohio law and recommended by the Centers for Disease Control and Prevention (CDC) must be up-to-date and properly documented prior to beginning the program. (e.g., hepatitis B, measles, mumps, rubella, tetanus, diphtheria and Covid 19). - Students must comply with other specific public health requirements (e.g., annual flu shots, annual Mantoux TB screening). - Documentation of immunizations and screenings must be maintained at the Wilce Student Health Center by uploading into the My BuckMD system and by completing the assignment acknowledging completion of immunizations in Carmen via Assignments. - Some external sites require a current physical examination (within the past 12 months) that states the individual is "in good health and is free from communicable diseases."
+- Students must report known exposure to contagious diseases within the 6 months prior to and during their assigned clinical rotations, both to their immediate clinical preceptor(s) and to the Audiology Clinical Coordinator. - All immunizations required by Ohio law and recommended by the Centers for Disease Control and Prevention (CDC) must be up-to-date and properly documented prior to beginning the program. (e.g., hepatitis B, measles, mumps, rubella, tetanus, diphtheria). - Students must comply with other specific public health requirements (e.g., annual flu shots, annual Mantoux TB screening). - Documentation of immunizations and screenings must be maintained at the Wilce Student Health Center by uploading into the My BuckMD system and by completing the assignment acknowledging completion of immunizations in Carmen via Assignments. - Clinical placements outside of the OSU Speech-Language-Hearing Clinic may have additional vaccination, health screenings, or require a current physical examination (within the past 12 months).
+It is the student's responsibility to complete the requirements that each outside practicum requests before they start that practicum rotation.